Piecre24/Kenneth-s-Portfolio/README.md

 # Kenneth-s-Portfolio
-Web design of my CV
+Web design For my portfolio

 ## Things to do
  - Make it responsive